 The Bottom Line?

-Turns out that getting tons of traffic from Pinterest is more than just an urban legend – it is happening to smart bloggers all over the world.
+Turns out that getting tons of traffic and even making money from Pinterest is more than just an urban legend – it is happening to smart bloggers all over the world.

 But you can’t just sit back and wait until the pinners come to your site and start buying – you need to take action.

 So stop pinning random stuff and hoping the traffic will flow in – pick one of these suggestions and take a step toward putting it into place.
 Just one baby step.

 Then go out there and grab yourself a piece of that awesome Pinterest pie.
 It’s rich, luscious and definitely worth fighting for.